DeekyJay/SoundwaveInteractive-releases/README.md

 ## Changelog

+## 0.9.7 (2016/12/01)
+- Added ability to kill all playing sounds.
+- Added reconnect to ping timeout.
+- Forced a parse on cooldown so it's always a number.
+- Resized Icons.

 ## 0.9.6 (2016/11/28)
  - Added option to minimize to tray.
  - Expanded the drag zone for the window.